MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Microsoft.Graph.Groups.md

 ### [New-MgGroupConversationThread](New-MgGroupConversationThread.md)
 Create a new thread in the specified conversation.
 A thread and post are created as specified.
-Use reply thread to further post \nto that thread.
+Use reply thread to further post to that thread.
 Or, if you get the post ID, you can also reply to that post in that thread.
 Note: You can also start a new conversation by first creating a thread.
 This API is supported in the following national cloud deployments.